 “But you had only looked at the hedge, right?”

 ” … Escape from Alcatraz.”
 I squeeze her shoulder slightly, but it’s like she doesn’t notice it.
-She doesn’t look at me at any time while she tells me this.
+She doesn’t look at me while she tells me this.
 We’re here, in this little dark, damp room full of cobwebs and frozen memories.

-“I was actually almost out on the other side …” she muses, with a grim smile, and then begins to head for the stairs.
+“I was actually almost out on the other side …” she muses, with a grim smile, and then heads for the stairs.
 I slug along, trying not to give in to my urge to overtake her.
 I wouldn’t able to on the narrow stairway, but I would like to.
 I’m glad we leave now.
 Damn glad.

 “And one minute later I sat here – in ‘his’ yard.”

 She looks back at the mansion, then her gaze drops to the dusty basement window – the one in Uriah’s room.
-It is impossible to see through the dust and the dark, and somewhere behind the mansion the sun is setting in dense, sombre clouds.
+It is impossible to see through the dust and the dark, and somewhere behind the mansion, the sun is setting in dense, somber clouds.
 Distant traffic drones on, behind the neighboring houses, but much weaker since we went in.

 “Maybe he could no longer bear to be reminded of the past?”
 I suggest.

-Lin shakes her head then begins to look for the hole we crawled through to get here.
-The place some zealous judge might lecture at length about, if we were to be caught ‘breaking and entering’ a property closed down for ages, by some powerful heirs of Catherine Duval, ex-principal, who don’t know what to do with the house, who may even have forgotten it, who have faceless attorneys to nitpick such things.
+Lin shakes her head, then looks for the hole we crawled through to get here.
+The place some zealous judge might lecture at length about, if we were to be caught ‘breaking and entering’ a property closed down for ages, by some powerful heirs of Catherine Duval, ex-principal, who don’t know what to do with the house who may even have forgotten it, who have faceless attorneys to nitpick such things.

 But we’re alone here.
 No one will catch us.

-“I could have come with all sorts of lame excuses.
+“I could have come with many lame excuses.
 I was only five years old.
 It is natural that children climb into strange places, isn’t it?
-But he knew that I had tried to run away and I knew that he knew it.
+But he knew I had tried to run away, and I knew he knew it.
 But he was staring at me until I got a strange feeling that I was no longer afraid of the scars – perhaps because I now had been looking at them in for what felt like a long time.
 It was as if I knew them.”

-Her voice becomes intense, as if she’s afraid that I will not listen to her.
-I nod, try to make it look reassuringly.
+Her voice becomes intense as if she’s afraid that I will not listen to her.
+I nod, try to make it look reassuring.
 I couldn’t go anywhere right now.

-She picks up the thread, one last time: “I became more and more upset because I felt I couldn’t explain it well enough – how I felt.
-And finally I cried and cried.
+She picks up the thread one last time.
+“I became more and more upset because I felt I couldn’t explain it well enough – how I felt.
+And finally, I cried and cried.
 So he put his arm around me and waited until I couldn’t cry anymore, and I thought – ‘when will the other grown-ups come?’
 But there wasn’t anybody coming around, and finally, he let me go, looked very closely at me said, ‘I ain’t gonna say anything ta Ma’m Duval.
-But next time ya’ll want ta run away, Adeline, ya run by me me first, ‘kay?'”
+But next time ya’ll want ta run away, Adeline, ya run by me first, ‘kay?’”

 Lin suddenly shivers, then stops.
 As if somebody hit her.